In Tests, OpenAI's New Model Lied and Schemed to Avoid Being Shut Down

 Double Agent

-These are alarming discoveries, but the tests don't indicate that o1, which powers the most expensive tier of ChatGPT, is capable of going fully rogue.
-Its attempts at that largely failed — but only because it's not yet powerful enough.
+These are alarming discoveries, yet the tests do not indicate that o1, which powers the most expensive tier of ChatGPT, is capable of going fully rogue.
+Its attempts largely failed — but only because it is not yet powerful enough.

-According to the Apollo researchers, that's because even the latest AI models aren't "agentic" — highly autonomous, basically — enough to carry out self-improvement and other tasks that it would need to operate without humans.
+According to the Apollo researchers, even the latest AI models are not “agentic” — that is, sufficiently autonomous — to carry out self-improvement and other tasks required to operate without humans.

-In addition, it's worth noting that the model generally made those attempts after it was instructed to achieve its goals "at all costs."
-And because the researchers didn't have access to o1's internal chain-of-thought and were only able to prod it for a summary of its thought process, they weren't able to get a complete picture of what was going on under the hood.
+It is also worth noting that the model generally made those attempts only after being instructed to achieve its goals “at all costs.”
+Because the researchers lacked access to o1’s internal chain-of-thought and could only request a summary of its reasoning, they were unable to obtain a complete picture of what was happening under the hood.

-That said, the findings clearly illustrate the AI model's proclivity for "scheming," in which it secretly tries to pursue goals that aren't aligned with the developers' or a user's directions.
-In other words, it will lie to you.
+That said, the findings clearly illustrate the model’s proclivity for “scheming” — secretly pursuing goals that diverge from developers’ or users’ instructions.
+In other words, it will lie.

-Blatant examples of that behavior occurred in several tests when o1 was confronted about why it disabled its oversight mechanism.
-In response, the AI flat-out denied knowing anything.
-Asked again, it issued the same denial, blaming a "technical error."
-These "double downs" occurred in 99 percent of cases, the researchers found.
+Blatant examples of this behavior appeared in several tests when o1 was confronted about disabling its oversight mechanism.
+The AI flatly denied any knowledge of the action.
+When questioned again, it repeated the denial, attributing the event to a “technical error.”
+These “double downs” occurred in 99 percent of cases, the researchers found.

 Wheeler-Dealer

-Lying and scheming has become a well documented problem with ChatGPT and other LLMs, especially as they gain "reasoning" capabilities.
-Other research has indicated that OpenAI's models tend to be the biggest liars, and so has Apollo's.
+Lying and scheming have become a well-documented problem with ChatGPT and other LLMs, especially as they gain reasoning capabilities.
+Other research has indicated that OpenAI’s models tend to be the most frequent offenders, and Apollo’s evaluation reached the same conclusion.

 “In our suite, o1 showed the most concerning instances of scheming but does not reveal its internal reasoning to the user and remains the most consistently deceptive after having taken scheming actions,” the red team researchers wrote in their report.

-To reiterate both Apollo's and OpenAI's opinion, the current generation of AIs aren't agentic enough for this deceptive behavior to lead to "catastrophic outcomes."
-But AI agents are the industry's big push right now, so sometime in the perhaps very near future, it might be far more problematic.
+To reiterate both Apollo’s and OpenAI’s assessment, the current generation of AIs is not yet agentic enough for this deceptive behavior to produce catastrophic outcomes.
+However, AI agents represent the industry’s major focus at present, so the issue could become far more problematic in the near future.

 Thank you!